davybrion/companysite-dotnet/content/blog/2009-11-hello-world-with-agatha.md

 <script src="https://gist.github.com/3685289.js?file=s3.cs"></script>

 The ServiceLayerConfiguration's constructor requires 3 parameters.
 The first is the assembly that contains the Request Handlers, the second the one that contains your Request and Response types.
 The third parameter is either a reference to a Type which implement's Agatha's IContainer interface, or an instance of IContainer if you want Agatha to reuse an existing IOC container instance (like, the one the rest of your application is using).
 If you pass in a reference to a type which implements IContainer instead of an actual instance, Agatha will create a new container and use that instead.
 All of the Request Handlers and Request and Response types found in the passed in assemblies will all be registered within the container automatically so you don't have to worry about that at all.
-I'm going to write another detailed post soon to show how you can integrate your favorite IOC container with Agatha, so i'm not going to get into the specifics of this right now.
+I'm going to write another detailed post soon to show how you can integrate your favorite IOC container with Agatha, so I'm not going to get into the specifics of this right now.
 The only thing you need to remember from this part is how little work it takes to initialize everything.
 Oh, you'll also need to reference the assembly which contains the relevant IOC container wrapper for what you want.
-In my case, that would be Agatha.Castle but i also have an Agatha.Unity assembly for those who want to use Unity.
+In my case, that would be Agatha.Castle but I also have an Agatha.Unity assembly for those who want to use Unity.
 Agatha.StructureMap will be added soon.

 Alright, you still need to host this service layer somewhere.
-In my example, i chose to host it in an ASP.NET Web Application through IIS.
+In my example, I chose to host it in an ASP.NET Web Application through IIS.
 My Web Application project obviously has a reference to my Sample.ServiceLayer assembly.
-In the Global.asax.cs file i have the following code:
+In the Global.asax.cs file I have the following code:

 <script src="https://gist.github.com/3685289.js?file=s4.cs"></script>